 All students are admitted into the combined M.Ed./Ed.S. program and take a total of 63 graduate credits.
 The UMass Amherst School Counselor Education graduate program provides students with both a 33-credit master's (M.Ed.) degree and a 30-credit educational specialist (Ed.S.) degree.
-The National Council for the Accreditation of Counseling and Related Educational Programs (CACREP) requires 60 credits for national accreditation in School Counseling.

 In addition to course work, school counseling students complete 100+ hours of a Practicum, and participate in a 600+-hour Internship under the joint supervision of a certified school counselor and a program of study faculty member.
 Students can additionally complete a 750+-hour clinical internship in adjustment counseling.
-Students who complete the program of study are recommended for a school counselor provisional licensure with advanced standing (grade levels PreK-8, 5-12, or PreK-12).
+Students who complete the program of study are recommended for a school counselor provisional licensure with advanced standing (PreK-12).
 If students complete the adjustment counseling clinical internship, they are eligible to apply for an adjustment counselor provisional licensure in the Commonwealth of Massachusetts.

-The program satisfies all requirements for CACREP national accreditation, as well as for Massachusetts school counseling and adjustment counseling licensure.
+The program satisfies all requirements for Massachusetts school counseling and adjustment counseling licensure.
 Our curriculum ensures that graduates demonstrate knowledge and skills in individual, group, career, and academic counseling, implementing evidence-based interventions, leadership, advocacy and systems change, teaming and collaboration, program coordination, assessment and data use, and technology.
 Our students also build a strong understanding of national perspectives on school counseling as well as of issues in educational equity.